AhmedThahir/penpot-desktop/README.md

-> Quick note: This is not offical software of Penpot or Kaleidos, this is created and maintained by Korbs Studio.

 ![Penpot Desktop](https://cdn.korbsstudio.com/images/Promo%20-%20Dark%20Background%20-%20Surface%20Pro.png)

+> This is community software and not official software by Penpot.

 ## Features
 - Use Penpot Desktop on your own server if you're self-hosting